jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

   This will prevent a malicious user from intercepting and reading, or maybe even editing, the data in transit to the server.
 Doing this is necessary for sensitive information like payroll data.

   * **Data Confidentiality During Storage**
   Providing data confidentiality to stored files will help to protect privacy and to prevent a disclosure threat.
 Doing this will help to keep the company secrets actually secret.

+  * **User Account Properties**__
+  Timely suspension of user accounts is an important security measure to have in place, to prevent access by former employees.

+  * **Redundancy Redundancy**
+  Having backups are important for businesses which don't want to lose data.
+Hard drives fail, data gets corrupted; having a backup is important to mitigate any of these issues.

-  - 11, 13, 14, 16, 17??, 18
+  - 13, 14, 16, 18

 ### Galactic File-hosting service
 This platform allows users to access their own private server space via an online web portal (similar to Dropbox).
 It will span the galaxy, possibly necessitating multiple server locations per planet (for performance and feasability reasons--**UNLESS WE DECIDE TO BUY A PLANET TO STORE ALL OUR DATA**).
 In other words, this service will be accessible anywhere in the galaxy (with internet connection) via the Galaxy Wide Web (GWW).